percyperezdante/percyperezdante.github.io/source/content/Teaching/_index.md

 # Teaching

 This site present my teaching and knowledge transfer activities inside and outside the university.
+Some resources are showed in [here](resources/) in case of interest.

 #### 2020
         A practical overview of Vagrant